Thriving in a Health Attention Economy: Health from First Principles

 Every chronic issue has two layers: the visible dysfunction and the hidden constraint that keeps recovery from happening.
 Most systems only address the visible part.
 Functional testing, when used well, exposes the constraint.

 Take fatigue.
 A client arrives exhausted, with cortisol levels high.
 The conventional plan prescribes medication or adaptogens to lower the number.
 The functional plan often adds adrenal panels and specialized supplements.
-Both treat the lab result.
+Both treat the sterile lab result.

 A stool test reveals something different: beneficial bacteria are suppressed, inflammatory markers are high, and opportunistic species dominate.
 The fatigue is not a hormone problem.
 It is the result of ongoing immune strain.
 The stress response is trying to contain inflammation.
-When the microbial imbalance is corrected through antimicrobial work, mucosal repair, and re-seeding, the stress signal quiets.
+When the microbial imbalance is corrected through antimicrobial work, mucosal repair, and reseeding, the stress signal quiets.
 Cortisol normalizes without supplements.
 Energy returns because the obstruction was cleared, not managed.

 Anxiety follows the same pattern.
 Medication blunts symptoms.
 Supplements try to balance neurotransmitters.
 But heart rate variability tracking shows constant sympathetic dominance and a behavioral pattern of automatic agreement with every request.
 The body stays in defense because the person never says no. Teaching nervous system regulation and the ability to pause before committing resolves the anxiety at its source.
 The chemistry follows behavior.

-Insomnia can be read in the same way.
+Insomnia can be read the same way.
 A client checks email before bed, afraid of missing something.
 The standard path prescribes sleep aids.
 The functional path adds magnesium or sleep protocols.
 Neither touches the real block: rest feels unsafe.
 In presence-based work, this becomes clear.
 Imagining an evening without checking email brings tightness in the chest and the thought, “they will realize I am not enough.”
 Once that belief loses force, the body no longer guards against rest.
 Sleep returns naturally.

 Across physiology and psychology, the same rule applies.
 When the block is removed, the system recalibrates on its own.
 The fatigue, anxiety, and insomnia resolve because the reason for their persistence is gone.